Aksheet10/Arch-Installation/README.md

 # Arch-Installation

-The command I used to install arch in Virtual Box with XFCE4 and VirtualBox-Guest-Utils
+The command I used to install arch in Virtual Box with XFCE4 and VirtualBox-Guest-Utils on a Non-UEFI systems